stevempope/CI285-Calculator/README.md

 Once you have navigated to the folder you have stored the project in, ensure that the program has been correctly compiled by running the stack build command

-Once complete, execute stack exec %foldername% to intialise the Yesod Framework web server.
+Once complete, execute stack exec HaskellLab to intialise the Yesod Framework web server.
 The server will now be accessible using the link http://localhost:3000

 HTTP is not considered a safe web protocol.
 This web server should not be deployed on a public facing server for any reason.
 It is simply to satisfy the requirements of the CI285 Coursework on a local machine.